CompImg/LST-AI/README.md

 ```

 That pulls in `torch`, `picsl-greedy` and `hd-bet`.
 The model bundle and atlas are
 downloaded automatically on first run.
+It does *not* pull in FastSurfer, which a default
+run needs to annotate lesions — see [Lesion annotation with
+FastSurfer](#lesion-annotation-with-fastsurfer).
+The Docker image ships it; pip does not.

 **On linux/arm64**, `picsl-greedy` has no wheel on PyPI (Kitware publishes the VTK
 wheel-SDK for x86_64 only, so greedy has to build VTK from source).
 Until aarch64 wheels